TeseoLou/codoku/docs/TESTING.md

 **Summary**:
 PageSpeed Insights results aligned closely with the earlier Lighthouse audits.
 Pages loaded quickly on desktop across the board, and while mobile performance was slightly lower due to render-blocking styles and delayed LCP rendering (especially on `index.html`), no further changes were required.
 Key assets had already been compressed, scripts deferred, and layout shifts mitigated during initial performance optimization work.

+### **6.3.3 Detailed SEO Performance Testing**

+Although Google Lighthouse flagged no SEO issues and awarded perfect SEO scores to all site pages, the Detailed SEO Extension was used as a secondary layer of validation to ensure no subtle metadata or structural oversights were missed.
+This tool provides a real-time, in-browser SEO audit of HTML metadata and helps identify key areas often overlooked by automated test suites.

+The initial inspection with the Detailed SEO Extension flagged several missing or suboptimal SEO elements across `index.html`, `about.html`, and `404.html`:

+- ❌ **Missing Robots Meta Tags**
+  Initially, none of the pages contained `<meta name="robots">` directives.
+These were added to explicitly control indexation:
+  - `index, follow` for `index.html` and `about.html`
+  - `noindex, nofollow` for `404.html`

+- ❌ **Missing Keywords Meta Tags**
+  The extension highlighted the absence of `<meta name="keywords">`.
+Although no longer prioritized by most modern search engines, these tags were added for completeness and backward compatibility.

+- ❌ **Missing Canonical Tags**
+  No `<link rel="canonical">` tags were present.
+These were not added during this phase but logged as a **future enhancement** to help prevent duplicate content issues.

+- ❌ **Missing X-Robots-Tag HTTP Headers**
+  Server-level directives were not set.
+This is a known limitation of GitHub Pages, which does not allow custom HTTP headers.
+This would be addressed in a production deployment environment.

+- ❌ **Missing Publisher Metadata**
+  No `<meta name="publisher">` or structured organization data was found.
+This is optional but beneficial for brand visibility in rich search results and will be considered in future iterations.

+Following the audit, the following SEO features were implemented and confirmed using the Detailed SEO Extension:

+- Accurate `<title>` and `<meta name="description">` on all pages
+- Valid and purposeful `<meta name="robots">` and `<meta name="keywords">` tags
+- Semantic HTML structure with logical heading levels (`<h1>`–`<h3>`)
+- Proper use of `alt` attributes on all images for accessibility and indexing

+The Detailed SEO Extension played a vital role in elevating Codoku’s on-page SEO.
+It helped surface overlooked issues like missing `robots` and `keywords` tags early in development and guided their resolution.
+While canonical links, `x-robots-tag` headers, and publisher metadata remain future opportunities, the project now offers a solid and semantically optimized foundation for search engines.